 - 6) Honorary scholarships may be awarded if a pupil is already in receipt of a scholarship for another discipline, or is already benefitting from a bursary or other reduction in fees. - 7) The Head reserves the right to award a scholarship in one or more of the above disciplines to any student at any time in their school career, if the student does not already have the scholarship and their attainment in this discipline is of an evidently and notably high standard.

 Bursaries

-The College aims to provide financial support for families of pupils who would thrive and be happy at Abbey Gate, but for whom the fees present an obstacle to accepting the offer of a place.
+The College aims to provide financial support for families of pupils who would thrive and be happy.
+Full detail is available in our Bursary Policy.